Technical Standards Requirement

 Introduction

-The Doctor of Pharmacy (PharmD) degree requires a mastery of a coherent body of knowledge and skills.
-The essential abilities and characteristics required for completion of this degree consist of certain minimum physical and cognitive abilities and sufficient mental and emotional stability to assure that candidates for admission, promotion, and graduation are able to complete the entire course of study and participate fully in all aspects of training.
-The School of Pharmacy intends for its graduates to become competent and compassionate pharmacists who are capable of meeting all requirements for pharmacist licensure and entering pharmacy practice, including that associated with post-graduate training.
+The School of Pharmacy welcomes everyone, including candidates with disabilities, to apply for and participate in our academic programs.
+The Doctor of Pharmacy (PharmD) degree requires mastery of a coherent body of knowledge and skills.
+The essential abilities and characteristics required for completion of this degree assure that candidates for admission, promotion, and graduation are able to complete the entire course of study and participate fully in all aspects of the curriculum.
+The School of Pharmacy prepares graduates to become competent and compassionate pharmacists who are able to meet all requirements for pharmacist licensure and enter pharmacy practice, and/or post-graduate training.
 The avowed intention of an individual student to practice only a narrow part of clinical pharmacy, or to pursue a non-clinical career, does not alter the requirement that all pharmacy students complete and achieve competence in the full curriculum required by the faculty.
-For purposes of this document and unless otherwise defined, the term "candidate" means candidates for admission to pharmacy school as well as enrolled pharmacy students who are candidates for promotion and graduation.

 Individuals who are currently impaired by alcohol or other substances are not suitable candidates for admission, promotion, or graduation.
 Those individuals who would constitute a direct threat to the health or safety of others are not considered suitable candidates for admission.